 Last, sometimes to win a customer you have to let her go.

-As hard it is to let go, sometimes the way to keep a customer is to respect their decision and let go.
+As hard as it is to let go, sometimes the way to keep a customer is to respect their decision and let go.
 The golden rule that must be kept in mind - we design for the lives your users are living, not the value you want to extract from them.

 What if problems are more complex than simple fixes to content or features?

-Customer retention is also about respecting your customer's lives and choices.
+Customer retention is also about respecting your customers' lives and choices.

-Daniel Kahneman in his book, Thinking, Fast and Slow, suggests that people’s satisfaction depend on the object’s utility.
+Daniel Kahneman in his book, Thinking, Fast and Slow, suggests that people’s satisfaction depends on the object’s utility.
 The more utility a person perceives something to have, the more satisfying it is for them.
 In other words, everyone who is considering purchasing a product weighs its perceived utility against its cost.
 But this assumption is wrong simply because it doesn’t take into consideration the current life state of the consumers.

 For example, Kahneman explains his assumption from an economic perspective: